-It began back in February with a Round Table discussion.
-Some of the heads of your local gyms were passionate about cultivating a group of Ninjas proud to represent their state.
-With 10 gyms in North Carolina alone and many down in South, it was a mission worth exploring.
-We had the enthusiasm to build something big…the ideas to strengthen the community and the plans to grow the sport of ninja and they all burst from the minds of some pretty great local gyms leaders!
+It all began back in February 2020 with a Round Table discussion.
+Some of the heads of your local gyms were passionate about cultivating a group of ninjas proud to represent their state.
+With 10 gyms in North Carolina alone and many down in South Carolina, it was a mission worth exploring.
+We had the enthusiasm to build something big… the ideas to strengthen the community and the plans to grow the sport of ninja – and they all burst from the minds of some pretty great leaders of your local gyms!

 Welcome to the Ninja Carolina League!

 The Ninja Carolina League (NCL) is a league for Beginning and Advanced Ninja Warrior athletes of all ages in the Carolinas.
-The season will run from December to mid-April with finals in the first two weeks of May to determine its champions.
+The season will run from September to mid-April with finals the last weekend of April to determine its champions.

 Think local, think support, think community…think ALL THINGS NINJA!

-At the beginning of each season, athletes will decide which level and class they will compete in and must compete in that division for the entire season.
+At the beginning of each season, athletes will determine which division (gender/level/age class) they will compete in and must compete in that division for the entire season.

-The NCL will seek to be in association with USA Ninja (http://ninjausa.org) and will have male and female, beginner and advanced levels in the following classes (based on age as of January 1 of the year the season ends):
+The NCL will have male and female, and beginner and advanced levels in the following classes (based on age as of January 1 of the year the season ends):

 - Masters (40+)